twolfson/twolfson.com/articles/welcome-back.md

   "summary": "I am back from Japan.
 This is a debreif of my experience and what my plans are."
 }

 I am back from Japan.
 It was an amazing experience; I met a lot of interesting people, adapted to a new culture, and started learning another language.
-It is a humbling experience to be in a country that speaks a different langauge for a long term.
-It makes you realize how necessary it is to speak the same language as natives.
+It is humbling to live in a country that speaks a different langauge.
+You realize how practical speaking the same language is.

 # Experience
 ## First weeks